keySmash13/.dotfiles/README.md

 ## This repository conatins my setup files and scripts.

 # Installing
-I use Makefile to run scripts
+I use Makefile to run scripts:
-"make clean" will remove current settings
+"make clean" will remove current settings,
 "make linux" will add settings from .nanorc

 # .nanorc